atomia/AtomiaByExample/ExampleWithModule/README.md

 For our service Example, it's not relavante to use resource properties, but we should have it for provisioning service.

-The resource description will look like:
+The resource description looks like:
 ```
   <bindings>
     <moduleList>